isomerpages/moe-springdalepri/_parents-infoweb/Parents Info & Resources/Home Based Learning (HBL).md

 The learning plans for respective subjects will be available on the SDPS-HBL Google Site by 6pm the day before.
 Click [here](https://sites.google.com/moe.edu.sg/sdpshbl2023/home) to access the SDPS-HBL Google Site.

+Alternatively, you can also click on the links below to access the learning plans for the respective level and subjects.

 [P1](https://docs.google.com/document/d/16Oy82ygjszdgABYJI0vgDZN5cp_YYRbXUoi5tE-FiJU/edit?usp=sharing)

 [P2](https://docs.google.com/document/d/1M58eZvAjcYYq3pw6XDQmMcLITibBEZmisPAEFyO4fiU/edit?usp=sharing)